Java Technology Lead

 • Example: PUT /users/1 with empty body will return success with no changes if user with id 1 exists

-Q7.
-How do you make sure some default code executes when the Spring boot applications starts up?
+Q. How do you ensure that some default code executes when the Spring Boot application starts up?

 Ans.